 The groove is BRAZILIAN , my vocals are POP and my guitar is BLUES/ROCK.
 You tell me! =)

 How old were you when you started playing music and who got you going?

 First song you ever wrote; what was it about?
-When is the last time you played it?!

 What do you remember about your first public performance?

-Tell us about one of the best gigs you ever played:
+One of the best gigs you ever played: